nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 .. _CONFIG_APP_CUSTOM_VERSION:

-CONFIG_APP_CUSTOM_VERSION - Configuration to set custom application version reported in the Device object The configuration option allows to specify custom application version to be reported to the LwM2M server.
+CONFIG_APP_CUSTOM_VERSION - Configuration to set custom application version reported in the Device object The configuration option allows to specify custom application version to be reported to the LwM2M Server.
    The option has the current |NCS| version as the default value.

 .. _sensor_module_options: